We're committed to keeping clients and staff safe during COVID-19. Learn more.

 Amanda Schwartz is a Licensed Veterinary Technician who graduated from Wayne County Community College's Veterinary Technology Program in 2011 .
 She is so excited to have joined our team at Livingston Veterinary Clinic.

 Amanda lived in the Metro Detroit area her whole life, and just moved to Howell about a year ago.
 She is enjoying the change, and shares her home with a Chihuahua named "Ginger", an orange tabby cat "Rusty", and finally "Jose" the Chinchilla.
 Outside of work, she enjoys camping, exploring the Upper Peninsula, snowmobiling, reading and spending time catching up with her friends and family.

 Staci is probably the first person you are most likely to see when you are coming into our clinic.
 She always has a pleasant smile and greeting for everyone.
 Her previous experience as a preschool teacher shows in her kindness and patience.
 We are so fortunate to have her as part of our receptionist/clerical team.
-You might see Staci around the Howell area with her husband and young daughter.
-She enjoys spending time with her family in the great outdoors with their two dogs, "Trigger" and "Opie".
+You might see Staci around the Howell area with her husband and young daughters.
+She enjoys spending time with her family and their two dogs, "Trigger" and "Opie".
 Staci's favorite part of working at LVC is the awesome patients!